wansenai/eairp-docker/README.md

 1. Pull the eairp image from DockerHub.
 2. Get the [sources of this project](https://github.com/wansenai/eairp) and build them.

+## Pulling an existing image

+You need to run 3 containers:

+-	One for the Eairp image
+-	One image for Eairp to connect to a MySQL database
+-	One image for Eairp to connect to a Redis database

 ### Using docker run

 Start by creating a dedicated docker network: